Billaferd/QuantumNexus/Rules.md

 ### D. Card Type Counts

-Aside from the limit imposed per card by the Duplicates attribute or from the 200 CP limit of the deck, there are no other restrictions on the types of cards a player must have in their deck.
+Aside from the limit imposed per card by the Duplicates attribute or from the 200 CP limit of the deck, there is one other restriction on the types of cards a player must have in their deck.
+Each deck cant have any more then 25 CP worth of Leader Unit carda.
 Each card type has very specific strengths and weaknesses that can only be balanced with a thought-out and diverse army.

 ## VIII.
 Glossary of Terms